 - Irritation from light or sound

 - Slowed reaction times

 - Feeling dazed

 - Sleeping more than usual

 - Sleeping less than usual

-Some symptoms may appear right away, but others may not appear until several hours, days or months after the injury or until your child starts to face the demands that are part of their everyday routine.
+Some symptoms may appear right away.
+However, in some cases, signs and symptoms evolve over a number of minutes to hours.
 In addition, symptoms may change over time.
 Your child may look fine even though they are acting or feeling differently.

 Most people with a concussion recover quickly and fully.
 But for some people, symptoms can last for days, weeks or longer.
 In general, recovery may be slower among older adults, young children and teens.
 Those who have had a concussion in the past are also at risk of having another one and may take longer to recover from a second or further concussion.

 Taking care of your child after a head injury

 If your child has cut themselves, clean the wound with warm water and soap.
 To control any bleeding, gently press down on the wound with sterile gauze or a clean cloth.